pubnub/pubnub-mcp-server/resources/sdk_docs/python_publish-and-subscribe.md

 ## Subscribe

-Opens a socket and listens for messages/events on entities.
-Initialize with `subscribeKey`.
-Enable automatic retries to reconnect and retrieve available messages after disconnects.
+Opens a TCP socket and listens for messages and events on entities.
+Configure `subscribe_key` during initialization.
+Enable automatic retries in configuration to reconnect and attempt to retrieve available messages if disconnected.

 ### Subscription scope

-- `Subscription`: entity-scoped (e.g., a specific channel)
+- `Subscription`: entity-scoped (for a specific channel, channel group, user metadata, or channel metadata).
-- `SubscriptionSet`: client-scoped set of one or more subscriptions
+- `SubscriptionSet`: client-scoped (can include one or more `Subscription`s).

-Events are received through listeners attached to subscriptions or sets.

 ### Create a subscription